FortiGate

 Note

-Some CPE platforms do not allow you to change the local IKE identifier.
-If you cannot, you must change the remote IKE ID in the Oracle Console to match your CPE's local IKE ID.
+Some CPE platforms don't let you change the local IKE identifier.
+If you can't, you must change the remote IKE ID in the Oracle Console to match the CPE's local IKE ID.
 You can provide the value either when you set up the IPSec connection, or later, by editing the IPSec connection.
 Oracle expects the value to be either an IP address or a fully qualified domain name (FQDN) such as cpe.example.com.
 For instructions, see Changing the CPE IKE Identifier That Oracle Uses.

 CPE Configuration